-- Available at 1.60, 1.80, and 2 GHz
+- Available at 2 GHz and 2.20 GHz

 - Binary compatible with applications running on previous members of the Intel microprocessor line

-- Intel® NetBurstTM micro-architecture
+- Intel[®] NetBurstTM micro-architecture

 - System bus frequency at 400 MHz

 - Rapid Execution Engine: Arithmetic Logic Units (ALUs) run at twice the processor core frequency

 - Hyper Pipelined Technology

 - Advance Dynamic Execution

 - -Very deep out-of-order execution

 - -Enhanced branch prediction

 - Level 1 Execution Trace Cache stores 12K micro-ops and removes decoder latency from main execution loops

-- Limited to 45W Thermal Design Point and intended for the small form factor desktop market

-- 8 KB Level 1 data cache - 512 KB Advanced Transfer Cache (ondie, full speed Level 2 (L2) cache) with 8-way associativity and Error Correcting Code (ECC) - 144 new Streaming SIMD Extensions 2 (SSE2) instructions - Enhanced floating point and multimedia unit for enhanced video, audio, encryption, and 3D performance - Power Management capabilities - -System Management mode - -Multiple low-power states - Optimized for 32-bit applications running on advanced 32-bit operating systems - 8-way cache associativity provides improved cache hit rate on load/store operations
+- 8 KB Level 1 data cache - 512 KB Advanced Transfer Cache (ondie, full speed Level 2 (L2) cache) with 8-way associativity and Error Correcting Code (ECC) - 144 Streaming SIMD Extensions 2 (SSE2) instructions - Enhanced floating point and multimedia unit for enhanced video, audio, encryption, and 3D performance - Power Management capabilities - -System Management mode - -Multiple low-power states - Optimized for 32-bit applications running on advanced 32-bit operating systems - 8-way cache associativity provides improved cache hit rate on load/store operations.

-The Intel® Pentium® 4 processor with 512KB L2 cache on .13 micron process (intended for sub-45W TDP designs) is designed for small form factor desktops.
+The Intel[®] Pentium[®] 4 processor with 512KB L2 cache on .13 micron process is designed for high-performance desktops and entry level workstations.
 It is binary compatible with previous Intel Architecture processors.
-The Pentium 4 processor provides great performance for applications running on advanced operating systems such as Windows\ 98, Windows\ ME, Windows\ 2000, Windows\ XP, and UNIX\.
-This is achieved by the Intel® NetBurstTM micro-architecture which brings a new level of performance for system buyers.
+The Pentium 4 processor provides great performance for applications running on advanced operating systems such as Windows 98, Windows ME, Windows 2000, Windows XP, and UNIX.
+This is achieved by the Intel[®] NetBurstTM micro-architecture which brings a new level of performance for system buyers.
 The Pentium 4 processor extends the power of the Pentium III processor with performance headroom for advanced audio and video internet capabilities.
 Systems based on Pentium 4 processors also include the latest features to simplify system management and lower the total cost of ownership for large and small business environments.
 The Pentium 4 processor offers great performance for today's and tomorrow's applications.

-Order Number: 298639-001 January 2002
+Order Number: 298643-001 January, 2002

-Information in this document is provided in connection with Intel® products.
+Information in this document is provided in connection with Intel[®] products.
 No license, express or implied, by estoppel or otherwise, to any intellectual property rights is granted by this document.
 Except as provided in Intel's Terms and Conditions of Sale for such products, Intel assumes no liability whatsoever, and Intel disclaims any express or implied warranty, relating to sale and/or use of Intel products including liability or warranties relating to fitness for a particular purpose, merchantability, or infringement of any patent, copyright or other intellectual property right.
 Intel products are not intended for use in medical, life saving, or life sustaining applications.